JSS University Mysore Allied Sciences 2026

 NAAC A+ Accredited| Ranked #21 in University Category by NIRF | Applications open for multiple UG & PG Programs

-Human Physiology NEET Previous Year Questions with Solutions PDF is an essential resource for NEET Biology preparation.
-Human Physiology is one of the most important Class 11 Biology units and contributes approximately 4-5% of questions in the NEET exam.
-Practising Human Physiology NEET PYQs helps students understand the latest exam trends, frequently asked concepts, and chapter-wise weightage.
+Human Physiology NEET Previous Year Questions (PYQs) with Solutions PDF are among the most effective resources for NEET Biology preparation.
+Human Physiology is one of the highest-scoring units in Class 11 Biology and consistently contributes around 10–15 questions in the NEET exam.
+Solving Human Physiology NEET PYQs helps students understand the latest question trends, NCERT-based concepts, chapter-wise weightage, and frequently tested topics.

 This Story also Contains